-Now we plot this equation with the given dataset.
-The equation (1) is best fitting with the given data as follows.
+Now let us plot this equation with the given dataset.
+As you can see below, the equation (1) is best fitting with the given data as follows.

 Is that really good result ?

 As you can see below, this dataset is given by with some noise data.
-If the new data points are generated by this script, obviously these won’t fit into the equation (1).
+If the new data is generated by this script, obviously above equation (1) won’t fit for this given data.

 n_sample <- 20 b0 <- 3 b1 <- 1 x1 <- c(1:n_sample) epsilon <- rnorm( n = n_sample, mean = 0, sd = 0.7) # noise y <- b0 + b1 * x1 + epsilon sampledat <- data.frame( x1 = x1, y = y )

 The equation (1) is just fitting only for the given 20 data (the above “sampledat”), but not generalized one.

 Here we showed you a trivial overfitting example for your first understanding, but in the real practical case it’s difficult to distinguish whether it’s overfitting or not.

-Now let’s say, you add the extra parameter into your regression formula.
-But the result of likelihood has become just a slightly little or almost the same.
-If so, you may think that this new parameter might not be needed for this regression formula.
+Now let’s imagine that you add the extra parameter (above ) into your regression formula.
+As you can easily see, the result of likelihood will improve just a slightly little or almost the same.
+(See my early post “Understanding the basis of GLM Regression” for details about “likelihood”.)

-where is the number of estimated parameters and is the maximum likelihood.
+The following is the equation for AIC. is the number of estimated parameters and is the maximum likelihood.
 This equation tells : the smaller value is better fitting.

 Note : For both AIC and BIC (Bayesian information criterion) ideas, it’s given by .
 In AIC, equals 2 (constant value).